Trash-Bud/GitHub-Tutorial/README.md

 In your repository copy the ssh link
 ![settings](images/repo_ssh_2.png)

-Open your terminal/console in the folder you want your repo to be in and type
+Open your terminal in the folder you want your repo to be in and type

 `git clone ssh_link` - where the ssh_link is the link you copied